 Use the Journal Search tool to find a journal by its title.

 Use the Databases A-Z tool to go to a specific database.
 Searching within a database will give you a more focused search than using Summon but your results will be limited to resources within that specific database.

-Each database is different and covers an assortment of source types.
+Each database is different and covers different resource types.

 This guide will provide you with information about resources available through Scholes Library to help support learning, teaching, and engineering research

 The Engineering Librarian provides a number of services including:

 This resource guide has links and information to help you navigate the wide variety of resources you'll use in engineering.
 Among these are:

 Databases, which contain articles from many different journals.
 While there are some general databases, you'll find that using one focused on engineering and/or science will lead to more relevant results and allow more sophisticated searching.
 If you're trying to track down a citation, you may want to focus your search within a particular journal.